cypher256/java-extension-pack/README.md

 * [Create a Spring Boot project](https://code.visualstudio.com/docs/java/java-spring-boot#_create-the-project) (Gradle / Maven)

 ### Run Terminal Command
-This extension adds available Java versions ([Java 21 support](https://github.com/redhat-developer/vscode-java/issues?q=%22JavaSE-21%22)) to a dropdown item in the VS Code Terminal.
+This extension adds available Java versions to a dropdown item in the VS Code Terminal.
 You can open a Terminal by clicking on the Java version you want to use and check the full version using commands below.
 The latest versions of gradle and mvn are available, but it is generally recommended to use wrappers (gradlew, mvnw) for each project.
 ```bash
 java -version
 gradle -v